cwarden45/DNAmethylation_templates/EPIC_COHCAP_Demo/README.md

 **NOTE: This script was tested with R-devel.
 You might want to wait until the next Bioconductor release to test it on your own**

-**1) [Download](ftp://webdata2:webdata2@ussd-ftp.illumina.com/downloads/productfiles/methylationEPIC/infinium-methylationepic-demo-dataset.zip) and extract the Illumina EPIC Methylation Demo Dataset**
+**1) Download and extract the Illumina EPIC Methylation Demo Dataset**

+FTP Link: ftp://webdata2:webdata2@ussd-ftp.illumina.com/downloads/productfiles/methylationEPIC/infinium-methylationepic-demo-dataset.zip

 These are three replicates for the same sample (NA12878).